 A core value for us at Scania is Respect for the individual.
-This is the foundation when we interact with you in your role as our valued customer, a driver of our vehicles, a co-worker in our global organisation or as a trusted business partner/supplier providing services to us in order to help us deliver sustainable transport solutions.
+This is the foundation when we interact with you in your role as our valued customer, a driver of our vehicles, a co-worker in our global organisation, a trusted business partner/supplier or when visiting our websites, premises or events.

 We collect your personal data when it is needed to:

 - support and assist you when you use our products & services,

 - fulfill and follow up contractual obligations, ours as well as yours